 2) Dab rigs

 Dabbing is a method to inhale cannabis vapor from weed wax, dab weed or even hash oil through a dab rig.
 Dab rigs utilize a handheld torch with a type of bong, or water pipe, that has a heating element that allows fast vaporization of cannabis concentrates when the torch flame is applied.
-The dab rig heating element is referred to as a skillet or a nail, which is most often made from titanium, quartz or sometimes glass.
+The dab rig heating element, or dab tool, is referred to as a skillet or a nail, which is most often made from titanium, quartz or sometimes glass.
 Dabbing is what you call it when vape smoke, created when the skillet or nail is heated by the torch, collects in a chamber and then you release it through the mouthpiece and breathe it in.
 Dab rigs come in a variety of colors and styles, with prices that vary from $25.00 to over $400.

 3) Pax Weed Vaporizers

 Pax makes a number of cylindrical portable vapes with a chamber on their base that you put your leaf or weed wax in.
 The mouthpiece on top acts as the power button, so you push this down, and then the LEDs on the front of the Pax vape begin to flash - after about 30 seconds, the lights turn green and the Pax marijuana vaporizer vibrates to let you know that it’s time to inhale.
 Pax weed vapes cost around $200-$250.